Analysis | 5 takeaways from the first presidential debate

 One of the prevailing GOP attacks on Biden is that he would be beholden to the far left.
 Biden set out at the start of the debate to combat that.

 When Trump goaded Biden on some of the more extreme elements of his party, Biden shot back, “I am the Democratic Party right now.
-The platform of the Democratic Party Is what I in fact approved of,” adding for emphasis: “what I approved of.”
+The platform of the Democratic Party is what I in fact approved of,” adding for emphasis: “what I approved of.”

-When Trump tied to connect Biden’s health are plan to Bernie Sanders, Biden responded, “The fact of the matter is I beat Bernie Sanders.”
+When Trump tied to connect Biden’s health-care plan to Bernie Sanders, Biden responded, “The fact of the matter is I beat Bernie Sanders.”

 Trump retorted: “Not by much.”